austingray/react-express-boilerplate/README.md

 `public/` - All files that should be publicly accessible via the web server, including the built scripts/css.

-`src/` - The source files for react, scss, and pre-optimized images.
+`src/` - The source files for react and pre-optimized images.

 `template/` - The template file (the site html) and the method that accepts a react component and returns the template html with the server rendered react component.